campionfellin/docs/README.md

 If your script is soo big that you cannot fit it in a single transaction (you're getting an error when you submit), you may need to split it up and submit each part subsequently.

 #### URI
-If you want to see how your mints look on OpenSea, you can see the BaseURI to `https://rinkebyapi.artblocks.io/token/`.
-This is optional but on mainnet you must set this to `https://api.artblocks.io/token/`
+Set the BaseURI to `https://rinkebyapi.artblocks.io/token/` on rinkeby and `https://api.artblocks.io/token/` for mainnet.
+If this is not set, your mints will not render.

 #### Finishing Actions
 Once you're done let us know and we will activate the project.
 You can then click "Purchases Paused" to test out the minting.
 Once your test mints are working in the livescript view, mint 20-40.